 Switzerland has a very profitable tourist industry employing some 175,000 people and generating CHF 44.7 billion in total revenue.
-From that total amount, CHF 16.6 billion can be traced from the revenue generated by foreign tourists in Switzerland (see Reference).
+According to the Schweizer Tourismus-Verband, from that total amount, CHF 16.6 billion can be traced from the revenue generated by foreign tourists in Switzerland1.
 Of all the tourism products, more than half come from accommodation, meals, and passenger transportation.
 In this article, we explore a tipping guide in Switzerland.
 Is tipping in Switzerland expected?
 Who should you tip in Switzerland?
 If yes, how much should I tip in Switzerland?

 When you are in Switzerland, what you see in the bill is the total amount that you pay.
 Restaurant checks and hotel bills include already all the taxes.
 So once you receive a bill, you can pay the total amount directly.
 And it is not always necessary to tip.
 But it is appreciated.

 Employees in the hotel and restaurant industries earn decently, but the legal minimum wage is not guaranteed.
 Only some cantons have a legal minimum wage designed to protect employees.
 In 2 Cantons, Neuchatel and Jura, the residents have decided to introduce a minimum wage of 20 CHF per hour (see Reference).
-So factor in the high cost of living, the likelihood of low wage, if you have received service which is good or excellent, I would recommend leaving a tip.
+So factor in the high cost of living, and the likelihood of low wages, if you have received service that is good or excellent, I would recommend leaving a tip.

 The general rule of thumb for tipping in Switzerland is rounding up to the nearest 1, 5, or 10 Swiss Franc (CHF).
 That said, it is not required to leave a tip.
 But this amount is sufficient and appreciated too.
 The Swiss currency (CHF) has 1, 2, and 5 Swiss Francs available as coins.